Vietnam.vn - Nền tảng quảng bá Việt Nam

 "On the left flank near Verbove, we broke through and continued to advance further," General Oleksandr Tarnavsky, commander of Ukraine's counteroffensive on the southern front, updated the progress of the fighting in Zaporizhzhia in a September 22 interview with CNN reporter Frederik Pleitgen.

-Mr. Tarnavsky commented that the units under his command could achieve even greater breakthroughs in the coming time, but admitted that the progress of the counter-offensive campaign was slower than expected.
+Mr. Tarnavsky said that the units under his command could achieve even greater breakthroughs in the coming time, but admitted that the counter-offensive campaign was progressing more slowly than expected.

 General Oleksandr Tarnavsky, commander of the southern counteroffensive, in an interview with CNN on September 22.
 Photo: CNN